maroldaluke/sudoku-solver/README.md

 # Sudoku Solver
-this program solves sudoku boards fast using a backtracking algorithm! features a user interface where new boards can be generated and solved.
+This program solves sudoku boards fast using a backtracking algorithm.
+It features a user interface where new boards can be generated and solved with ease.